Sahibzada-A/Singularity-Research/README.md

 To apply for the job, **you must star this repository.** Starring this repository counts as your official application.
 We will screen your GitHub profile.

+### IMPORTANT NOTE: We are hiring for 11+ roles across the business.
+So there’s plenty to go around.

 ### Step 2: Await Further Instructions